 Purchasing and Supply Chain Management Certificate

-The Continuing Education department, in partnership with the Center of Excellence for Global Trade & Supply Chain Management, is now offering the Purchasing and Supply Chain Management Certificate.
+The Continuing Education department, in partnership with the Center of Excellence for Global Trade & Supply Chain Management and Business Department, is now offering the Purchasing and Supply Chain Management Certificate.
 It is an online certificate program that focuses on the fundamental aspects of the supply/value chain, including methods to improve how organizations find the materials and services needed to make a product or service and deliver it to customers.
 Supply chain management encompasses the management of all activities involved in sourcing, procurement, production, logistics and customer relations.
 It also includes the crucial components of coordination and collaboration with channel partners, which can be suppliers, intermediaries, third-party service providers, and customers.

 |BUSN 188: Importing & Exporting||Fall and Spring||5|